privacy-tech-lab/privacyflash-pro/README.md

 ## Testing

-Our test modules for PrivacyFlash Pro have been built on the Python unittest framework.
+Our unit tests for PrivacyFlash Pro have been built with the Python unittest framework.
 In order to run the built-in tests for PrivacyFlash Pro,

-0. Check out the test branch with `git checkout issue-5`.
-1. Run `python3 -m unittest` in order to automatically run all of the test modules.
+use `python3 -m unittest` from within the root directory of your local copy of this repo.

 ## Files and Directories in this Repo